Attention!

 Eligibility for the Entry to School Program

-- be starting school for the first time
+- starting kindergarten or Grade 1 for the first time